python-poetry/poetry/docs/pyproject.md

 ]
 ```

-If you want to restrict a package to a specific build format you can specify
+If you want to restrict a package to a specific build format, you can specify
 it by using `format`:

 ```toml